 Please also see this official Government Planning Permission guide:

-We would always advise that you telephone your Local Authority Planning Department, and speck to a Planning Official to confirm if your new garage requires Planning Permission.
+We would also advise that you telephone your Local Authority Planning Department, and speak to a planning officer to confirm if your new garage requires planning permission.

 Garage Building Regulations